 Linda L. Johnson

 During Air Traffic Control advanced training at Castle AFB in Merced, CA in 1977, I met my future husband Mark who was attending KC-135 navigator transition training.
-Mark is also a 20 year Air Force veteran and we were very lucky to be together during most of our time in the Air Force.
+Mark is also a 20-year Air Force veteran and we were very lucky to be together during most of our time in the Air Force.
 We have two grown daughters, Holly and Sara, who both have their own families now.
-We are blessed with three beautiful grandchildren, Zoe (age 6), Ezra (age 3), and the latest addition, Sophia (two months old).
+We are blessed with four beautiful grandchildren, Zoe (age 11), Ezra (age 8), and Sophia (age 5) and Haley (almost 3 years old)!

-Retiring from the Air Force in 1994, we remained in the Washington D.C. area for another 16 years working for the Defense community as civilian contractors.
+After retiring from the Air Force in 1994, we remained in the Washington D.C. area for another 16 years working for the Defense community as civilian contractors.
 In 2010, we finally had enough of the overcrowded east coast and found an amazing retirement location in sight of the Rocky Mountains in Fort Collins, Colorado.
-It was here in Fort Collins that I decided to take my 30 year love affair of taking photographs and writing and start a photography business and do freelance writing and photography assignments.
+It was here in Fort Collins that I decided to take my 30+ year love affair of taking photographs and writing and start a photography business and do freelance writing and photography assignments.
+Though my photography business is currently “on hold”, I continue taking many photos in my free time.

-Shortly after moving here I noticed a small ad for the New Horizons Band (NHB) and suggested to Mark who played trumpet in high school that he check it out.
-He did join the band and was having so much fun that I decide to give it a try as well!
+Shortly after moving to Fort Collins, I noticed a small ad for our local New Horizons Band (NHB) and suggested to Mark, who played trumpet in high school, that he check it out.
+He joined the band and was having so much fun that I decided to give it a try as well!